IceburgLettuce17/Project17/README.md

 # Shims list
 - I've only done VisualElement and MouseManipulator from UIElements for now.
 - In case you don't know what a shim is, it's basically backporting newer APIs using older ones

+# Implementations list
+- DrawStates and SecondarySpriteTexture from UnityEngine